rjhancock/solaris-vii-games/rules.markdown

 | Elite                             | 0.50           |
 {: .table.table-hover.table-striped }

-N.B – These costs are kept relatively low for game reasons to prevent a stable which loses a mech in its first match to catastrophic damage from being totally out of the game.
+N.B – These costs are kept relatively low for game reasons to prevent a stable which loses a Mech in its first match to catastrophic damage from being totally out of the game.

 ### Pilot Injury/Death